ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 For the N\_C challenge, it is RECOMMENDED to use an 8-byte long random nonce.
 Furthermore, N\_C is always conveyed in the 'cnonce' parameter of the Join Request, which is always sent over the secure communication association between the joining node and the Group Manager.

-As defined in {{sssec-challenge-value}}, the way the N\_S value is computed depends on the particular way the joining node provides the Group Manager with the Access Token, as well as on following interactions between the two.
+As defined in {{sssec-challenge-value}}, the way the N\_S value is computed depends on the particular way the joining node provides the Group Manager with the access token, as well as on following interactions between the two.

-* If the Access Token has not been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S is computed as a 32-byte long challenge.
+* If the access token has not been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S is computed as a 32-byte long challenge.
 For an example, see point (2) of {{sssec-challenge-value}}.

-* If the Access Token has been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S takes the most recent value provided to the Client by the Group Manager in the 'kdcchallenge' parameter, as specified in point (1) of {{sssec-challenge-value}}.
+* If the access token has been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S takes the most recent value provided to the Client by the Group Manager in the 'kdcchallenge' parameter, as specified in point (1) of {{sssec-challenge-value}}.
 This value is provided either in the Token Transfer Response (see {{ssec-token-post}}), or in a 4.00 (Bad Request) error response to a following Join Request (see {{ssec-join-req-processing}}).
 In either case, it is RECOMMENDED to use an 8-byte long random challenge as value for N\_S.

 If we consider both N\_C and N\_S to take 8-byte long values, the following considerations hold.

-* Let us consider both N\_C and N\_S as taking random values, and the Group Manager to never change the value of the N\_S provided to a Client during the lifetime of an Access Token.
-Then, as per the birthday paradox, the average collision for N\_S will happen after 2^32 new transferred Access Tokens, while the average collision for N\_C will happen after 2^32 new Join Requests.
-This amounts to considerably more token provisionings than the expected new joinings to OSCORE groups under a same Group Manager, as well as to considerably more requests to join OSCORE groups from a same Client using a same Access Token under a same Group Manager.
+* Let us consider both N\_C and N\_S as taking random values, and the Group Manager to never change the value of the N\_S provided to a Client during the lifetime of an access token.
+Then, as per the birthday paradox, the average collision for N\_S will happen after 2^32 new transferred access tokens, while the average collision for N\_C will happen after 2^32 new Join Requests.
+This amounts to considerably more token provisionings than the expected new joinings to OSCORE groups under a same Group Manager, as well as to considerably more requests to join OSCORE groups from a same Client using a same access token under a same Group Manager.

 * {{Section 7 of RFC9203}} as well {{Section B.2 of RFC8613}} recommend the use of 8-byte random values as well.
 Unlike in those cases, the values of N\_C and N\_S considered in this document are not used for as sensitive operations as the derivation of a Security Context, and thus do not have possible implications in the security of AEAD ciphers.

 ## Reusage of Nonces for Proof-of-Possession Input {#ssec-security-considerations-reusage-nonces}

-As long as the Group Manager preserves the same N\_S value currently associated with an Access Token, i.e., the latest value provided to a Client in a 'kdcchallenge' parameter, the Client is able to successfully reuse the same proof-of-possession (PoP) input for multiple Join Requests to that Group Manager.
+As long as the Group Manager preserves the same N\_S value currently associated with an access token, i.e., the latest value provided to a Client in a 'kdcchallenge' parameter, the Client is able to successfully reuse the same proof-of-possession (PoP) input for multiple Join Requests to that Group Manager.

 In particular, the Client can reuse the same N\_C value for every Join Request to the Group Manager, and combine it with the same unchanged N\_S value.
 This results in reusing the same PoP input for producing the PoP evidence to include in the 'client_cred_verify' parameter of the Join Requests.

-Unless the Group Manager maintains a list of N\_C values already used by that Client since the latest update to the N\_S value associated with the Access Token, the Group Manager can be forced to falsely believe that the Client possesses its own private key at that point in time, upon verifying the PoP evidence in the 'client_cred_verify' parameter.
+Unless the Group Manager maintains a list of N\_C values already used by that Client since the latest update to the N\_S value associated with the access token, the Group Manager can be forced to falsely believe that the Client possesses its own private key at that point in time, upon verifying the PoP evidence in the 'client_cred_verify' parameter.

 # IANA Considerations {#sec-iana}